zzigak/zzigak/README.md

 ## About me
 I'm currently studying CS, Math, and College Scholars @ Cornell c/o 2026.
 Spending my awake hours on exploring computer graphics, mathematics, and ML.

-Feel free to visit my website for more information about my research / experience: https://zzigak.github.io
+Feel free to visit my website for more information about my research, experience, or projects: https://zzigak.github.io

-### Tools